Wheat Vs Rice Vs Ragi: Which Is the Healthiest Grain for You?

 Ragi, regular wheat, sticky white rice, and heavy jowar rotis due to high GI and glycemic load.

-2. Which grains should I avoid for weight loss?
+2. Which grains should I avoid for healthy weight management ?

 Ragi, regular wheat, and large jowar rotis should be minimized.